Variables and Loops

 Storing and Using Values – Variables

-.
+Values can be temporarily stored into items called variables.
 This is very useful in looping and scripting, particularly when we may not know or be able to keep track of values.

 Interestingly, we use diffent syntax when assigning/unsetting and using variables.